 "My guess is that the KMT will try to walk a fine line, attempting to refine its policy on cross-Strait relations sufficiently to win more support from voters, while not derailing its relations with Beijing."
 Said Bonnie S. Glaser, a senior adviser for Asia at the Center for Strategic and International Studies in Washington.

-Unification, independence, or the status quo?
+Unification, Independence, or the Status Quo?

 The crux of the problem is that despite its Chinese roots, the KMT has existed and evolved in Taiwan for seven decades.
-Because of this, the KMT still saw support from 40 percent of Taiwanese voters in the last election, begging the question: where do they want to take Taiwan?
+Because of this, the KMT still gained support from 40 percent of Taiwanese voters in the last election, begging the question: where do they want to take Taiwan?

 Ma’s views are in line with those of Alfred Lin and some KMT members who are enthusiastic about the party's history in China.
 They believe the KMT should oppose the CCP and authoritarianism, an approach aimed at defending a democratic Taiwan and a free China.